babynus/projeqtor/projeqtor/docs/user/Administration.rst

 .. note::

-  * The screens described below are restricted to users with administrator profile.
+  The screens described below are restricted to users with administrator profile.

-  * Users with other profiles can not access it, whether display or access rights are granted or not.
+  Users with other profiles can not access it, whether display or access rights are granted or not.

 Administration console allows to execute administration tasks on application.

-.. index:: Background tasks (Alert)
+.. index:: Background tasks
 .. index:: Background tasks (Email)
 .. index:: Background tasks (Import data)